-- the lot adjacent to the apartment building next to the Music Center you may be towed! - the lot adjacent to the dorm building (Linnehan Hall) is available on a temporary basis. - the pull-off area directly in front of the Music Center this area is needed as drop-off and pick-up area for equipment and for people with mobility restrictions
+- the lot adjacent to the apartment building next to the Music Center you may be towed! - the pull-off area directly in front of the Music Center this area is needed as drop-off and pick-up area for equipment and for people with mobility restrictions grassy lots.
+Please park and arrange to meet your child inside the Music Center.
+Let's be good neighbors to the residents of Fort Ethan Allen!

 We encourage students and parents to drive cautiously around the Music Center.
 Fort Ethan Allen is a busy residential and business area.
 Please avoid obstructing traffic especially during the busy drop-off/pick-up times.
-There is limited parking space on Ethan Allen Ave but plenty of space behind the Music Center in our paved and grassy lots.
-Please park and arrange to meet your child inside the Music Center.
-Let's be good neighbors to the residents of Fort Ethan Allen!
+There is limited parking space on Ethan Allen Ave but plenty of space behind the Music Center in our paved and